Seatis/my-teaching-materials/workshop/expressions-and-control-flow/cs.md

     - variables: lowerCamelCase
 - Are all of the brackets in the perfect place?
 - Whitespaces, where they should be, where shouldn't?
-- Are your solutions optimized?
-What are their big O values?